all-of-us/raw-data-repository/rest-api/tools/README.md

 Sets PYTHONPATH to include everything in libs and the AppEngine SDK.
 For use when running python scripts that rely on these libraries.

+### validate_or_backfill_measurements.sh

+Retrieves metadata about all physical measurements in use in the database; or when run with --run_backfill, backfills all physical measurement rows and their children to match parsed resources.

 ### check_ppi_data.sh

 Validates that participants in the database have answers to PPI questions